At just $15, this lighter red wine from Greece makes for fine sipping

 This wine displays the mineral backbone familiar to fans of muscadet, but the vintage gives it a riper, fleshier frame than usual.
 Bosc pear and green apple flavors mingle with a slight salinity.
 Drink this as an aperitif or with fresh cheese.
 ABV: 12.5 percent.

 Imported and distributed in the District and Maryland by Artisans & Vines, distributed in Virginia by LK Wine Tours and Sales: Available in the District at Classy Corks, Cleveland Park Wine and Spirits, Rodman’s.
-Available in Maryland at All Set in Silver Spring; Beer, Wine & Co., Bistro Provence, Bradley Food & Beverage in Bethesda; Bethesda Co-Op in Cabin John; Crescent Wine & Spirits in Bowie; Downtown Crown Wine and Beer, Finewine.com in Gaithersburg; Potomac Grocer in Potomac; Town Center Market in Riverdale Park; Town & Country Wine Liquor Etc. in Easton; Wine Bin in Ellicott City; Wine Source in Baltimore.
+Available in Maryland at All Set in Silver Spring; Beer Wine & Co., Bistro Provence, Bradley Food & Beverage in Bethesda; Bethesda Co-Op in Cabin John; Crescent Wine & Spirits in Bowie; Downtown Crown Wine and Beer, Finewine.com in Gaithersburg; Potomac Grocer in Potomac; Town Center Market in Riverdale Park; Town & Country Wine Liquor Etc. in Easton; Wine Bin in Ellicott City; Wine Source in Baltimore.
 Available in Virginia at Aldie Peddler in Aldie; Murphy Beverage in Winchester.

 Lake Chalice Wines Skye Sauvignon Blanc Bubbles